prebid/Prebid.js/modules/yahoosspBidAdapter.md

     bids: [{
         bidder: 'yahoossp',
         params: {
-            dcn: '8a969516017a7a396ec539d97f540011', // Site/App ID provided from SSP
+            dcn: '8a969516017a7a396ec539d97f540011', // Site/App ID provided from Yahoo SSP
-            pos: '8a96958a017a7a57ac375d50c0c700cc', // Placement ID provided from SSP }
+            pos: '8a96958a017a7a57ac375d50c0c700cc', // Placement ID provided from Yahoo SSP }
     }]
 }];
 ```

 # Optional: Schain module support
-The yahoossp adapter supports the Prebid.org Schain module and will pass it through to our SSP
+The yahoossp adapter supports the Prebid.org Schain module and will pass it through to our Yahoo SSP
 For further details please see, https://docs.prebid.org/dev-docs/modules/schain.html

 ## Global Schain Example: